Seminex: Rise of student activism

 Concordia Seminary was affected, as were many institutions of higher education in the United States, by the rise of student activism in the late 1960s and early 1970s relating to the Vietnam War and the civil rights movement.
 On February 10, 1969, about 250 students petitioned the seminary for a three-day moratorium from classes in order to discuss student issues and grievances.
 One of the main issues was the definition of "full-time" enrollment, which determined whether a student was eligible for deferment from the military draft for the war.
-Later that year the many students wanted to participate in the Moratorium to End the War in Vietnam on October 15.
+Later that year many students wanted to participate in the Moratorium to End the War in Vietnam on October 15.

 The killing of four students at Kent State University on May 4, 1970, led to Concordia students holding a vigil for the Kent State victims on May 6.
 Four crosses were erected in the seminary quadrangle, the bells were tolled, and barbed wire was strung.

 During the 1969–70 school year and thereafter, the student newspaper, the Spectrum, urged students to take action to boycott California table grapes, work for social justice, and fight discrimination.
 The student response to the events leading to the establishment of Seminex borrowed from the previous activism.
 For example, the crosses erected for the walkout and the tolling of the bells replicated the response to the Kent State killings.